-Type of Wireless Facility Required Application Small cell facility and temporary wireless facility in highway right-of-way (including roads, streets, highways, medians) that is not in a designated location.
+Type of Wireless Facility Required Application SCF and temporary wireless facility in highway or public right-of-way (including roads, streets, highways, medians) that is not in a designated location.
 No review at Regional Planning.
 Refer to Public Works for Road Encroachment Permit (Chapter 16.25).
-Small cell facility on an existing structure in highway ROW within the Coastal Zone, a SEA, 50 feet of a Significant Ridgeline, or a Scenic Highway.
+SCF within the Coastal Zone or a SEA Coastal Development Permit Exemption in Coastal Zone (Chapter 22.44), or Ministerial SEA Site Plan Review (Chapter 22.102).
+Installation and operation of a SCF on private property or utility right-of-way.
+Operation of a macro facility on an existing support structure that meets all standards in Section 22.140.700.E.
 Ministerial Site Plan Review (Chapter 22.186).
-Administrative Coastal Development Permit in Coastal Zone (Chapter 22.44).
-Installation and operation of a small cell facility on private property or utility right- of-way.
-Ministerial Site Plan Review (Chapter Installation and operation of a macro facility on an existing support structure that meets all standards.
-22.186). a macro 22.186). • Installation and operation of a temporary facility on private property that meets standards.

-Collocation of a new facility on an existing support structure that was approved by a Ministerial Site Plan Review Amended Ministerial Site Plan Review (Chapter 22.186) Collocation of a new macro facility or redesign of a facility on an existing support structure that currently hosts another macro facility with an approved discretionary permit Revised Exhibit A (Chapter 22.184) Installation and operation of a macro facility not installed on an existing support structure, that does not meet standards Conditional Use Permit (Chapter 22.158) Eligible Facilities Requests On an existing structure that has been approved with a Ministerial Site Plan Review, or Small Cell Facility on private property Ministerial Site Plan Review (Chapter 22.186) On an existing structure that has been approved with a Conditional Use Permit Revised Exhibit "A" (Chapter 22.184)
+Installation and operation of a temporary facility on private property that meets standards.
+Collocation of a new facility on an existing support structure that was approved by a Ministerial Site Plan Review Amended Ministerial Site Plan Review (Chapter 22.186) Collocation of a new macro facility or redesign of a facility on an existing support structure that currently hosts another macro facility with an approved discretionary permit Revised Exhibit A (Chapter 22.184) Installation and operation of a new macro facility, or operation of a macro facility that does not meet standards in Section 22.140.700.E or requires a waiver.
+Conditional Use Permit (Chapter 22.158) Eligible Facilities Requests On an existing structure that has been approved with a Ministerial Site Plan Review, or SCF on private property Ministerial Site Plan Review (Chapter 22.186) On an existing structure that has been approved with a Conditional Use Permit Revised Exhibit "A" (Chapter 22.184)